-The Flood Plain District is herein established as an overlay district.

-The District includes all special flood hazard areas within the Town of Westport designated as Zone A, AE, AH, AO, A99, V, or VE on the Bristol County Flood Insurance Rate Map (FIRM) issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
-The map panels of the Bristol County FIRM that are wholly or partially within the Town of Westport are panel numbers 25005C0342F, 25005C0344F, 25005C0353F, 25005C0354F, 25005C0361F, 25005C0368F, 25005C0442F, 25005C0363F, 25005C0366F, 25005C0432F, 25005C0452F.
-25005C0454F.
-25005C0456F.
-25005C0458F.
-25005C0459F.
-25005C0461F, 25005C0462F, 25005C0463F, 25005C0464F, 25005C0466F, 25005C0467F, 25005C0468F, 25005C0469F, 25005C0526F, 25005C0531F and 25005C0550F dated July 7, 2009.
-The exact boundaries of the District may be defined by the 100-year base flood elevations shown on the official FIRM (Flood Insurance Rate Map) dated July 7, 2009, and further defined by the Bristol County Flood Insurance Study (FIS) report dated July 7, 2009.
-The Firm and the FIS report are incorporated herein by reference and are on file with the Town Clerk, Planning, Building Inspector, Conservation Commission and Zoning Board of Appeals.
+The Floodplain District is herein established as an overlay district.
+The District includes all special flood hazard areas within the Town of Westport designated as Zone A, AE, AH, AO, A99, V, or VE on the Bristol County Flood Insurance Rate Map (FIRM) dated July 6, 2021 issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
+The exact boundaries of the District shall be defined by the 1%-chance base flood elevations shown on the FIRM and further defined by the Bristol County Flood Insurance Study (FIS) report dated June 6, 2021.
+The effective FIRM, and FIS report are incorporated herein by reference and are on file with the Town Clerk, Planning Board, Building Official, and Conservation Commission.